 Step 3 – Posting DMCA Agent Online

-One can petition the Copyright Office for the right to use a PO Box instead of the street address of the business.
-This is a boon if you are working from home and don’t want that information made public.
-The petition process takes roughly 30 days.
-We assist clients with the petition at no additional cost to our basic agent service.
+After receiving endless criticism, the good news is the Copyright Office has created a workaround.
+One can petition the legal department at the Copyright Office for the right to use a PO Box instead of the street address of the business.
+A safety concern must be the basis of the petition.
+From submission to approval or rejection takes roughly 30 days.
+We assist clients with the petition at no extra cost to our basic agent service.

 Step 4 – DMCA Takedown Notices

-Once your agent information is up, copyright owners will start to submit notices of copyright infringement to the agent.
-These messages are given the name “takedown notices”, and must contain particular information.
+Copyright owners will start to submit complaints once you publish the agent information.
+We call these complaints “takedown notices,” and must contain specific bits of information.
 Let’s return to Section 512 again to gain an understanding of the requirements.

 (3) Elements of notification.